petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 It's not hard to imagine why it would be nice for every single study to ship with a single button repro pack.
+If we imagine each one building upon the last like floors of a skyscraper, needing to the last's code running is like having to rebuild part of the floor below, which is clearly inefficient.

+{% include figure.html
+width="300px"
+src="/images/single-button/skyscraper.png"
+caption="When you ship a single button reproducible project with your paper others can build on top of it."
+%}

-Even if the software isn't nicely generalized and modularized, it's still much more useful to have something that works than something that does not.
+Even if the software isn't nicely generalized and modularized as its own _software product_ like an application or library, it's still much more useful to have something that works than something that does not.
-With a working project, one can make small changes to move it towards doing something new.
+With a working project, one can make small changes to evolve it towards doing something new.
 With a non-working project,
 it can be challenging to even know where to start to get back to zero.
+Furthermore,
+it's a lot easier to productize an algorithm when you have a working reference implementation, even if it's going to be rewritten.

+Imagine if we could shave a few weeks of work off of every research project from now onwards.

+{% include figure.html
+src="/images/single-button/matlab-fail.png"
+caption="Imagine if this student didn't need to waste their time reverse engineering a non-working repro pack."
+%}

 ## Benefits to the individual